esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 	- Can impact accessibility.
 		- Example: Navigation → Client-side routing
 - **Native Mobile**
-- Hybrid Apps
+	- Apps built for native mobile devices, iOS, Android etc.
+	- WCAG applies to Native Mobile.
+		- WCAG is very web-focused so it can be confusing trying to apply it to native mobile apps.
+- **Hybrid Apps**
-- Electron
+- **Electron**
-- Progressive Web Apps
+- **Progressive Web Apps**